AI @ Home Depot

 Summary

-- Home Depot has steadily advanced its AI capabilities from 2021 through 2025, evolving from backend data science applications under Michael Carpenter and Huiming Qu to sophisticated generative AI tools like Magic Apron and extensive use of Google Cloud AI to enhance supply chain and customer experience.
+- Home Depot has progressively integrated AI technologies from 2021 through 2025, evolving from backend store operations management led by Michael Carpenter to advanced generative AI customer-facing tools like Magic Apron, driving online sales and improving customer experience.

 VIBE METER